 Sidechain prediction validation set 1: 4BVG

 Residues included in the consideration (for sidechain prediction and Prime minimization) are 144-180.195,199,204,207,210,227-234,248,251,291,294,324 plus intermediate in minimization.

+The choice of the residues is based on the NAM binding pocket (C pocket) residues, which are identified by selecting residues within 7.5 Angstroms of NAM in SIRT3/INT/NAM complex converted from 4FVT or by docking NAM into 4BVG.
+The flexible loop was also included to make up the selection.

 Two starting structures were used.
 One used the 4BVG prepared using Protein Preparation Wizard and OPLS minimization on hydrogen only (without relaxation of heavy atoms).